mariajosetamayo/foodTrack/README.md

 - Libraries used include: Bootstrap, jQuery, and Mongoose.
 - Authentication is made using Passport.
 - Unit tests use Mocha, Chai, Supertest, and Zombie.js.
+- FoodTrack uses the Nutritionix API for acquiring food information data.

 ##Acknowledgments

-This app uses the Nutritionix API.
+Special thanks to Nutritionix for their awesome API.